 Oslo is situated spectacularly at the top of Oslofjord, bordered on one side by serene blue waters and on the other by an expanse of forest, Oslomarka, with Nordmarka offering another accessible outdoor playground to the south.
 The city itself is full of attractions ranging from the National Gallery, which houses Edvard Munch’s famous painting The Scream, to institutions revolving around the country’s heritage, such as the world’s best preserved Viking Ship and the Fram Museum.
 Oslo is easily explored on foot, and its eclectic nightlife ensures that you will have plenty of entertainment to choose from once the sun goes down.

 The Northern Lights remain a piece of natural theatre which continues to draw visitors to Norway from around the world.
 The aurora borealis can be seen between late autumn and early spring, and a sighting is likely to be one of many mystical Norway memories which stay with you forever.
+Bear in mind that the Northern Lights do not appear everywhere in Norway and that the best way to experience them is travel where there is as little light pollution as possible.

 The islands of Svalbard are located north of Norway within the Arctic Circle.
-The area is one of the true arctic wildernesses, though its capital Longyearbyen is easily accessible from Oslo by air and provides a perfect base from which you can explore.
+The area is one of the true Arctic wildernesses, though its capital Longyearbyen is easily accessible from Oslo by air and provides a perfect base from which you can explore.
 Take a snowmobile safari, embark on a husky sledding adventure, go ice-caving, gaze up at the Northern Lights and generally discover as much as you can of this supreme, untouched landscape.

-The North Cape is another iconic Norwegian landmark, and represents one of the most northern points in mainland Europe.
+The North Cape is another iconic Norwegian landmark and represents one of the most northern points in mainland Europe.
 It’s a fantastic place to get closer to some of Norway’s wildlife, watch the sun go down, see the Northern Lights and generally appreciate breathtaking coastal views.

 Geirangerfjord is one of Norway’s many jaw-droppingly beautiful fjords, and a scenic ferry ride from Hellesylt to Geiranger is a great way to take in the serene, emerald waters and cascading waterfalls you will pass on both sides.
 For a more active experience, hire a kayak and explore the area for yourself!